-File Management Products - Our file management products are best known for the "CuteFTP" product line.
-They primarily consist of products that help users securely move and copy files on the Internet.
-Some of our products encrypt the transfers for security using technology similar to a Web browser.
+File Management Products - Our file management products are best known for the "CuteFTP" product line but also include robust enterprise solutions.
+These products help users securely move and copy files on the Internet.
+Some of our products encrypt the transfers for security using technology similar to the security utilized by a Web browser to protect transmitted data.
 A substantial portion of our revenues are derived from licensing our server and client-based file management products.
-Our file management product line includes EFT Server, CuteFTP Pro, CuteFTP Home, CuteFTP Lite and CuteFTP Mac Pro.
-During the first half of 2010, we continued to enhance our enterprise file management solutions, releasing a multiplatform version of our DMZ Gateway application which operates on Windows and Unix/Linux-based systems, broadening the already considerable market reach of EFT Server.
+Our file management solutions include EFT Server, CuteFTP Pro, CuteFTP Home, CuteFTP Lite and CuteFTP Mac Pro.
+During the first three quarters of 2010, we continued to enhance our enterprise file management solutions, releasing a multi-platform version of our DMZ Gateway application which operates on Windows and Unix/Linux-based systems, broadening the already considerable market reach of EFT Server.
+We also developed upgraded versions of EFT Server and the CuteFTP solutions.

 Wide-Area File Services and Continuous Data Protection Products - Our WAFS products provide a file sharing, collaboration, and replication solution over multiple sites.
 WAFS enables total file concurrency across multiple servers deployed around the world by mirroring changes made to data on any server across all other servers.
 By keeping all data updated on each location's file server, each site has instant access to the very latest version.
-WAFS efficiently utilizes network bandwidth by intelligently communicating only compressed and encrypted file changes between locations.
-CDP can be added to WAFS to provide enterprises with a file access and data protection combination that centralizes data storage and IT administration facilities but doesn't compromise data sharing and protection.
-As files change, file servers backup in real time to the customer's backup site which can be at the same or a remote location.
-The backup server can keep any number of past versions of each file (and deleted files) which gives the customer immediate restore, as well as the ability to perform point-in-time snapshots.
+WAFS efficiently utilizes network bandwidth by intelligently and safely communicating only compressed and encrypted file changes between locations.
+CDP can be added to WAFS to provide enterprises with a file access and data protection combination that centralizes data storage and IT administration facilities without comproming data sharing and protection.
+Redundancy can also be enhanced as file servers backup file changes in real time to the customer's backup site which can be at the same or a remote location.
+Our solutions also allows for the backup server to keep past versions of each file (and deleted files), allowing customer to restore files and compare files based on different points in time.

 Managed E-mail Attachment Solutions - Our managed e-mail attachment solution, Mail Express, addresses the needs of businesses that prefer to use their legacy e-mail infrastructure to deliver and manage e-mail attachments.
 E-mail traditionally has been ill-suited for delivery of certain attachments due to typical infrastructure and administrator-defined limitations on e-mail attachment size.
 In many cases, these limitations preclude sending or receiving e-mail attachments larger than even 10 or 20 MB.
-The Mail Express solution allows delivery of multi-GB files as e-mail attachments by seamlessly replacing the attachments with links to the files.
+The Mail Express solution allows delivery of multi-GB files as e-mail attachments by seamlessly replacing the attachments with links to the files which are then hosted on a server other than the email server.
 We believe that this approach can ease the load on the e-mail infrastructure and the long-term storage requirements associated with e-mail attachments.
-Mail Express also allows enhanced tracking and auditing of the file attachments through read receipts and log files.
+Mail Express also allows enhanced tracking and auditing access to file attachments through read receipts and log files.
+During the third quarter of 2010, we released Mail Express 3.0, a major enhancement to the prior versions of this software.
+Mail Express 3.0 includes simplified workflow and distributed administration through which end users can configure certain attributes of the solution in accordance with a centrally defined policy.